 The area is naturally also known for its open-air seafood restaurants, where you choose at the tank, pay by the weight and say how you want it cooked (go spicy for crabs and prawns; steamed with ginger and spring onions is fine for meaty fish).
 Some, such as Chuen Kee Seafood, have set menus, which can make ordering a lot easier if you’re still struggling to get your head around the whole ‘pay by weight’ concept.
 But just diving in is all part of the fun.

 Yet the shape, size and variety of dim sum in the city is breathtaking.
-When the original Tim Ho Wan, a tiny hole-in-the-wall in Mong Kok (there are now branches across the city), became arguably the cheapest Michelin-starred ticket on the planet, it was no surprise – its baked char sui bao (barbecued pork buns) always were an ill-kept secret, not to mention a witty take on the classic steamed buns.
+When the original Tim Ho Wan, a tiny hole-in-the-wall in Mong Kok (there are now branches across the city), became one of the cheapest Michelin-starred tickets on the planet, it was no surprise – its baked char sui bao (barbecued pork buns) always were an ill-kept secret, not to mention a witty take on the classic steamed buns.

 Hungry for more?
 Discover more foodie highlights and must-try dining experiences in Hong Kong.